 Toppers with History optional

 The following table gives the names of a few IAS toppers who had taken history as their optional subject.

 *Ishwar Kumar Kandoo secured the highest marks in history optional in 2017.
 He secured 160 and 156 in paper I and II respectively, giving him a total of 316/500.

 A lot of candidates take up this optional every year.
 In fact, history optional offers many advantages particularly because of the overlap with the general studies papers.
 Some of the pros and cons of this optional are given in this section.

 General studies I in the UPSC prelims exam and General Studies Paper I in the UPSC Mains exam has a good amount of history in the respective syllabi.

 A look at the subject-wise breakup of the IAS prelims questions will reveal the importance of history in the scheme of things.

 |Year||No. of questions from History|

 In GS paper I of the UPSC Mains exam, Indian art and culture, ancient, medieval and modern history, freedom struggle and world history form a good chunk of the syllabus.
 So, studying history as an optional will help you cover a great deal in the GS papers.
-Moreover, concepts like industrial revolution, world after the Second World War that you read about in history will help you understand concepts in economy, political science, and international relations also.
+Moreover, concepts like the industrial revolution, world after the Second World War that you read about in history will help you understand concepts in the economy, political science, and international relations also.
 Adding a historical perspective of things adds weight to your answers in every GS paper.